astro-seanwhy/ExoInt/README.md

 Please run the codes starting with ‘exoconstraints.pro’.

-The examples that are given in the codes include the Sun, Kepler-10, Kepler-20, Kepler-21, and Kepler-100 as presented in Wang et al. 2019 (MNRAS).
+The example star in the codes is Kepler-10 as one of cases presented in Wang et al. 2019 (MNRAS).

 You may feel free to add any other stellar abundances (in dex, relative to the Sun).